matter-labs/zksync-era/core/lib/dal/README.md

 - `l2_to_l1_logs`.
 Stores L2-to-L1 logs emitted by smart contracts during VM execution.

 - `call_traces`.
 Stores call traces for transactions emitted during VM execution.
-(Unlike with L1 node implementations, in Era call traces must be proactively generated for all transactions to function correctly.)
+(Unlike with L1 node implementations, in Era call traces are currently proactively generated for all transactions.)

 - `tokens`.
 Stores all ERC-20 tokens registered in the L1–L2 bridge.